 As such, this organisation has always deserved our support, both financially and logistically, in the activities it promotes.

-The National Theatre of São Carlos, inaugurated on 30 June 1793, remains the only national theatre dedicated to the production and presentation of opera and choral and symphonic music.
+The SĂŁo Carlos National Theatre, inaugurated on June 30, 1793, remains the only national theater dedicated to the production and presentation of opera and choral and symphonic music.

-Horto do Campo Grande is on the side of Portuguese culture and therefore sponsors this cultural institution.
+Horto do Campo Grande stands alongside Portuguese Culture, providing its sponsorship to this cultural institution.

-Created for the “recreation and instruction” of those who visit, the Dr Anastácio Gonçalves House-Museum brings together the works of art that have been collected by ophthalmologist Anastácio Gonçalves since 1932, when he bought the house.
-In a building dating back to the beginning of the last century, various types of works are on permanent or temporary display, both from Portugal and abroad, from paintings to furniture and porcelain.
-Reopened in 1997 after renovations designed to better welcome visitors, the House-Museum is now entirely a space for sharing and culture.
-As well as conserving and exhibiting its collection, its mission is to disseminate art, organising various activities and cultural experiences with the participation of the public, such as guided tours, courses and concerts.
-Permanent exhibitions and numerous temporary exhibitions are open to the public from Tuesday (from 2pm) to Sunday (from 10am) until 6pm.
+Created for the “recreation and instruction” of its visitors, the Dr. Anastácio Gonçalves House-Museum brings together the works of art that were collected by ophthalmologist Anastácio Gonçalves since 1932, when he acquired the house.
+In a building from the beginning of the last century, various types of works are exhibited permanently or temporarily, both national and from abroad, from paintings to furniture or porcelain.
+Reopened in 1997 after renovations designed to better welcome visitors, the House-Museum now fully embraces its role as a space for sharing and culture.
+In addition to preserving and exhibiting its collection, its mission is to promote art by organizing various activities and cultural experiences with public participation, such as guided tours, courses, or concerts.
+From Tuesday (from 2 PM) to Sunday (from 10 AM), until 6 PM, permanent exhibitions as well as numerous temporary exhibitions are open to the public.

 Unable to remain indifferent to the great difficulties faced by some sports institutions, Horto do Campo Grande supports the youngest and least visible age groups in various sports.

-Since 2014, Horto do Campo Grande has been supporting the Benjamim Hockey Team (7/8 years old)
+Since 2014, Horto do Campo Grande has supported the Benjamin Hockey Team (7/8 years old).

-The origins of the Sociedade de Educação e Recreio “Os Unidos de Leceia” (SERUL) date back to the early 1940s and from the mid-1970s SERUL began to incorporate a sporting component into its activities.
+The origins of the Education and Recreation Society “Os Unidos de Leceia” (SERUL) date back to the early 1940s, and from the mid-1970s SERUL began to incorporate sports activities into its programs.

-Thanks to the commitment of all of them, SERUL is today a recognised entity on the Futsal scene where, in the 2012/2013 season, it won the Lisbon Football Association Cup and Super Cup, unique trophies for collectives and clubs in the municipality of Oeiras and competed in the National 3rd Division Championship in the 2013/2014 season.
+Thanks to everyone’s commitment, SERUL is today a recognized entity in the Futsal scene where, in the 2012/2013 season, it won the Cup and Super Cup of the Lisbon Football Association, unique trophies among community organizations and clubs in the Municipality of Oeiras, having competed in the 3rd National Division Championship in the 2013/2014 season.
 Horto do Campo Grande supports this Futsal team.